4 Use Git and GitHub

 git commit -m "commit message"

-git push # this will push the files-to-commit to your fork/main
+git push # this will push the files-to-commit to your fork/main6.4 Team Github workflow

 6.5 Initial setup